KWARC/kalah-game/spec/040-set-command.md

 `info:comment` (string)

-: Comment of the client about the current position and it's chosen move.
+: Comment of the client about the current game state and it's chosen move.
 Might contain (depending on the algorithm), number of nodes, search depth, evaluation, ...